WildcatKSS/gekko-scripts/CONTRIBUTING.md

 # Contributing
 Thanks for (thinking about) contributing, all help is wanted!

 ## Before Submitting an Issue

-First, please do a search in [open issues](https://github.com/WildcatKSS/gekko-scripts/issues) to see if the issue or feature request has already been filed.
+First, please do a search in [issues](https://github.com/WildcatKSS/gekko-scripts/issues) to see if the issue or feature request has already been filed.

-If you find your issue already exists, make relevant comments and add your reaction:
+If you find your issue already exists, make relevant comments and add your reaction.

-👍 - upvote

-👎 - downvote

 If you cannot find an existing issue that describes your bug or feature, submit an issue using the guidelines below.

 ### Submitting an issue (bug)

-* Be as clear and concise as possible.
+1. Be as clear and concise as possible.
-* Do not submit more than one bug in a single issue.
+1. Do not submit more than one bug in a single issue.
-* Clearly explain the following:
+1. Clearly explain the following:
    1. Action taken (what you did)
-2. Expected result (what you hoped would happen)
+   1. Expected result (what you hoped would happen)
-3. Actual result (unexpected outcome)
+   1. Actual result (unexpected outcome)
-4. Your setup (any and all relevant technical facts, error messages, logs, etc)
+   1. Your setup (any and all relevant technical facts, error messages, logs, etc)

 ### Feature requests